Sunny Nash

 Read Comanches and Colored Girls

 "My family did not waste compliments on me.
-They reserved accolades to celebrate real accomplishments, not just because I dragged myself out of bed before noon on Saturday or because I made an 'A' on my report card."
+They reserved accolades to celebrate real accomplishments, not just because I dragged myself out of bed before noon on Saturday or because I made an 'A' on my report card.
+And they were right," she said.